RareCamp/RareCamp/docs/designs/api-design.md

   `{"program": {...}}`.
 This is a more extensible design allowing us to send other metadata along with the core entity.

-- All APIs have an `internal` blob containing metadata used for backend's house keeping purposes.
+- All APIs have an `_internal` blob containing metadata used for backend's house keeping purposes.

-## Sign up

-TBD

-## Login
+## User

-`POST /login`
+Get details about the logged in user

+`GET /user`

 **Response**